utelle/wxsqlite3/sqlite3secure/readme.md

 SQLITE_API int sqlite3_rekey_v2(
   sqlite3 *db,                   /* Database to be rekeyed */
-  const char *zDbName,           /* Name of the database */ const void *pKey, int nKey     /* The new key */
+  const char *zDbName,           /* Database schema name */ const void *pKey, int nKey     /* The new key */
 );
 ```

 `sqlite3_rekey()` and `sqlite3_rekey_v2()` change the database encryption key.

-Use `sqlite3_rekey()` to change the key of the `main` database, only use `sqlite3_rekey_v2()` if you have a specific reason to change the key of a different database.
+`sqlite3_rekey()` is used to change the key for the main database, while `sqlite3_rekey_v2()` changes the key for the database with the schema name specified by `zDbName`.
+The schema name is `main` for the main database, `temp` for the temporary database, or the schema name specified in an [`ATTACH` statement](https://www.sqlite.org/lang_attach.html) for an attached database.

 Changing the key includes encrypting the database for the first time, decrypting the database (if `pKey == NULL` or `nKey == 0`), as well as re-encrypting it with a new key.
 The return value is `SQLITE_OK` on success, or a non-zero SQLite3 error code on failure.

-**Note:** If the number of reserved bytes per database page differs between the current and the new encryption scheme, then `sqlite3_rekey()` performs a `VACUUM` command to encrypt/decrypt all pages of the database.
+**Note:** If the number of reserved bytes per database page differs between the current and the new encryption scheme, then `sqlite3_rekey()` performs a [`VACUUM` command](https://www.sqlite.org/lang_vacuum.html) to encrypt/decrypt all pages of the database.
 Thus, the total disk space requirement for re-encrypting can be up to 3 times of the database size.
 If possible, re-encrypting is done in-place.

 **Note:** On decrypting a database all reserved bytes per database page are released.